Static Pricing Guarantees for Queueing Systems: Multi-server Static Pricing Guarantees

-The following Lemma \ref{multiServerRev1} proves the claimed revenue guarantees. \begin{lemma} Suppose we have $C$ servers and $\pi^*$ is an optimal dynamic policy which induces the average arrival rate $\tilde\lambda$.
+The following Lemma \ref{multiServerRev1} proves the claimed revenue guarantees of Theorem \ref{StaticGuaranteeMultiserverWithK}. \begin{lemma} Suppose we have $C$ servers and $\pi^*$ is an optimal dynamic policy which induces the average arrival rate $\tilde\lambda$.
 Then for any $\gamma$ we have

 \end{lemma} \proof{Proof.} As before, we can upper bound the revenue rate of the optimal policy via Jensen's

 Now we can simply compute the revenue rate of the policy $\pi^{\tilde\lambda, \gamma}$ using Eq. (\ref{revenueDefinition}) and proceed to arrive at a lower bound